openvenues/libpostal/README.md

 libpostal can be used to implement things like address deduping and server-side batch geocoding in settings like MapReduce or stream processing.

+Now, instead of trying to bake address-specific conventions into traditional document search engines like Elasticsearch using giant synonyms files, scripting, custom analyzers, tokenizers, and the like, geocoding can look like this:

+1. Run the addresses in your database through libpostal's expand_address
+2. Store the normalized string(s) in your favorite search engine, DB, hashtable, etc.
+3. Run your user queries or fresh imports through libpostal and search the existing database using those strings

+In this way, libpostal can perform fuzzy address matching in constant time relative to the size of the data set.

 Why C?
 ------